What is Hanukkah?

 GIVE THE GIFT OF TIKKUN OLAM

-Honor a Jewish hero for justice by making a tax-deductible gift to the Union for Reform Judaism in his or her name.
+Honor a Jewish hero for justice by making a tax-deductible gift to the Union for Reform Judaism in their name.
 Your gift will provide funding for creative Reform Jewish programming and help ensure the continued growth and strength of Reform Judaism.

 Social Justice